 “As entrepreneurship grows increasingly distributed, enablement of the longer-tail and digitization of old-school verticals is creating some of today’s most interesting opportunities.”

 “The best businesses see growth become more — not less — efficient with scale.
 Most interesting growth models have some loop or system where the output is reinvested back into the input to create a compounding effect.
 Too often, businesses that take a traditional funnel-oriented view and become overly reliant on paid marketing end up seeing degradation with scale.”

 Mike’s success in evolving the user acquisition and growth capabilities of early-stage, product-focused companies comes from his obsession with data and a belief in the power of experimentation.
 He rejects the notion that growth can be hacked, and instead emphasizes the importance of building the right team, growth model, operating principles, and experiment frameworks.

 “While the adage “growth solves everything” is still common in Silicon Valley, there is a stark difference between healthy, compounding growth vs. manufactured topline that can crumble on a weak foundation,” says Mike.
 “The best founders have a clear, simple articulation of their growth model and resource the company behind this understanding.”

 Mike says the bulk of his career decisions go back to his tendency to optimize for learning.
 He thinks the best founders are relentlessly, even obsessively curious, yet also find some counterbalance to (or within) this hyper-committed entrepreneurial life.
 “It’s no coincidence that many of the best founders combine their intensity with a great sense of humor!”
-Mike credits a large part of his (forced) balance to his two young children, who help provide perspective and prioritize what’s absolutely necessary on a daily basis.
+Mike credits a large part of his (forced) balance to two kids, who help provide perspective and prioritize what’s absolutely necessary on a daily basis.
 “Mindfulness can be found in most environments,” as Mike finds those moments in daily runs or musical endeavors.

 Earlier in his career, Mike was a consultant with Bain & Company and worked in the Private Equity practice.
 Mike holds a BS & MS in Industrial & Operations Engineering from the University of Michigan, and an MBA from Stanford University.